-Happy New Year!
-It was super to welcome the children back after the Christmas holidays and hear about their family time.
+Welcome back, I hope your Easter break was lovely.
 We have excitedly started our work this term and the children have shown that they are eager to progress in their learning.
 This letter details some of the things your child will be covering over the coming term, as well as how you can support them at home.

 Year Three is the time when your child will consolidate all their learning from Key Stage One and begin to apply their knowledge in more depth.
-Our aim is for your child to grow in confidence both socially and academically throughout the year.
+It is a delight to watch the children grow in confidence both socially and academically throughout the year.

-Our English focus will be around the text ‘The Lion, The Witch and The Wardrobe’.
-Exploring character, setting and plot, through drama/ visualisation and artwork, in order to become successful published authors.
+Our English work will be based around the text ‘Escape from Pompeii’.
+We will focus on poetry, recounts and performance.
 Supported by in-depth work on language, sentence structures, grammar and punctuation.
 Given a purpose through the reading of the work of other authors, and the evaluations of their work.

 We are looking forward to seeing the progress the children will make this term.
 If you have any questions please do come and discuss them with either of us.